-A Forestry Investigator will do a site visit to assess the property and tree selection.
+- Forestry Investigator will visit site to assess property and tree selection

 - If you live on a standard lot, you can have one tree planted on the road allowance on your property.